Tohoma/yah/README.md

 YahScript provides multiple ways to perform a set of statements multiple times. there is a for loop, for each, while, and the much simpler times operator.

 ```
+//All three iterations will output the same values

 basket = ["banana", "orange", "grapefruit"]

 for each fruit in basket:
   spit "stop eating my \(fruit)"

 for i in (0 .. basket.length):
   spit "stop eating my \(basket[i])"

-//the simplest way to iterate an operation n times is using times:

 times 3:
   i = 0
   spit "stop eating my \(basket[i])"
   i++

-//All three iterations above will output the same values

 ```